 Massachusetts Medical Examiner’s Office

-Dr. Cummings is Director of Forensic Neuropathology at the Boston office of the Massachusetts Medical Examiner, and author of The Neuropathology Of Zombies (2011), a novel that follows autopsies carried out on zombies in hopes of uncovering the shocking truth behind of the zombification process.
+Dr. Cummings is Director of Forensic Neuropathology at the Boston office of the Massachusetts Medical Examiner.
+He is also the author of The Neuropathology Of Zombies , a novel that depicts autopsies carried out on zombies in hopes of uncovering the shocking truth behind of the zombification process.

 Timothy Verstynen, Ph.D.